hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `microsoft_defender` - (Optional) A `microsoft_defender` block as defined below.

 * `monitor_metrics` - (Optional) Specifies a Prometheus add-on profile for the Kubernetes Cluster.
 A `monitor_metrics` block as defined below.

+-> **Note:** If deploying Managed Prometheus, the `monitor_metrics` properties are required to configure the cluster for metrics collection.
+If no value is needed, set properties to `null`.

 * `network_profile` - (Optional) A `network_profile` block as defined below.
 Changing this forces a new resource to be created.